wanghailei/study_ror/Hotwire/turbo_drive.md

 # Navigate with Turbo Drive

-Turbo Drive is the part of Turbo that enhances page-level navigation, and it’s the evolution of  Turbolinks.
+Turbo Drive is the part of Turbo that enhances ==page-level navigation==, and it’s the evolution of Turbolinks.
+Turbo Drive watches for link clicks and form submissions, performs them in the background, and updates the page without doing a full reload. ==No special code needed!
+Turbo Drive works automatically with `<%= link_to %>` and `<%= form_with %>`.==

-Turbo Drive watches for link clicks and form submissions, performs them in the background, and updates the page without doing a full reload.
-No special code needed!
-Turbo Drive works automatically with `<%= link_to %>` and `<%= form_with %>`.
+==In modern Rails, Turbo Drive is automatically "installed" and enabled as part of the default Hotwire stack.== In `app/javascript/application.js`, the first line — `import "@hotwired/turbo-rails"` — is the key.
+It pulls in the Turbo Rails integration, which in turn enables Turbo Drive, Turbo Frames, and Turbo Streams.

 ## Turbo Drive is "full-page refresh 2.0". - WHL